nathanbent/Forti-Stuff/README.md

 # Forti-Stuff

-> FortiScripts to make your FortiLife easier
+> FortiScripts to make my FortiLife easier (sometimes)

 ## The Premise
 I've been spending more time in the FortiGate CLI during deployments and migrations, and have been creating scripts to help with this process.